From Ask Mode to Agent Mode

 Demo - Using an AI Agent to refactor

 Open a small project like WarehouseDeskApp that has some poorly written code that could be improved by refactoring.
-Show how to prompt the agent to achieve that.
+Briefly explain the interface of the coding agent, highlight model choice and approval settings, and in case of Copilot, how to switch from Ask mode to Agent mode.

 Concrete Practice - Use an AI agent